-If the ball hits the post and comes back on to the court, it comes back into play.
-Play on.
+- If the ball hits the post and comes back on to the court, it comes back into play.
+Play on. - If the ball hits the post and goes in the hoop, it is a goal.

 Useful links & documents

 - Stinger rule adaptations

 - Stinger play the game

 - Off court roles

 - Rotation sheets

 - 6 a side rotation sheet (for injury or illness on the day only)